 The verdict from hotel and Airbnb pricing data from 2020 made it very clear that in most North American cities, it is much cheaper to stay in an Airbnb instead of a hotel.
 In New York City, the average hotel price is $245 per night versus the Airbnb price of $164.
 Additionally, in Toronto, the average hotel price is $148 per night versus the Airbnb price of $89.

 In Europe, the same holds true, as the many Airbnb properties across the European countries allow for less competitive rates and lower costs compared to hotels.

-In Paris, the average hotel price falls at $214 per night while the average Airbnb price is $110.
+According to the data, the average hotel price in Paris falls at $214 per night while the average Airbnb price is $110.
 A similar pattern can be seen in the cities of Berlin, Madrid and Vienna, where the average hotel price falls nearly twice as high as an Airbnb.
 However, this pattern is broken in Barcelona, as the average hotel price is $172 per night while Airbnbs are over 80% higher at $312 per night.